Dragon Quest Monsters: Caravan Heart: Plot

 The protagonist is Kiefer who appeared originally in Dragon Quest VII.
-On Prince Keifer's tenth birthday, the prince was looking for a way to cause a little trouble and snuck out of Gran Estard Castle.
-This makes his father very angry, and when Keifer is finally caught, he hides in his room.
-While hiding in the closet, a masked figure that calls herself The Master of the Illusions, Magarugi appears and tells Keifer that if he finds the Orbs of Loto, he will be given one wish.
-Keifer is pulled into the spirit's realm of Torland, the world of Dragon Quest II.
+On Prince Kiefer's tenth birthday, the prince was looking for a way to cause a little trouble and snuck out of Gran Estard Castle.
+This makes his father very angry, and when Kiefer is finally caught, he hides in his room.
+While hiding in the closet, a masked figure that calls herself The Master of the Illusions, Magarugi appears and tells Kiefer that if he finds the Orbs of Loto, he will be given one wish.
+Kiefer is pulled into the spirit's realm of Torland, the world of Dragon Quest II.
 When he first arrives, he encounters a caravan with a weak leader, Luin.
 Luin is also searching for the Orbs to save his sick parents.
-After their first battle together, the Caravan asks Keifer to lead them.
-All together, they must travel the world in order to find the cure for Luin's sick parents and allow Keifer to return to Estard Island.
+After their first battle together, the Caravan asks Kiefer to lead them.
+All together, they must travel the world in order to find the cure for Luin's sick parents and allow Kiefer to return to Estard Island.